RatJuggler/guinea-bot/README.md

   --help                          Show this message and exit.
 ```
 You can use the `-q` option to run without using the Twitter API but to make it fully functional you will need to set up a Twitter
 account and apply for access [here](https://developer.twitter.com/en/apply-for-access).
+The access tokens created for the account
-You'll then need to make the following
-tokens available as environment variables to run it:
+then need to be made available as environment variables for the bot to find.
+The easiest way to do this is to create a

-    TWITTER_CONSUMER_KEY
-    TWITTER_CONSUMER_SECRET
-    TWITTER_ACCESS_TOKEN
-    TWITTER_ACCESS_TOKEN_SECRET
+`guinea-bot.env` file from the supplied template, then edit the file and copy in your tokens.

+    $ cp guinea-bot.env.template guinea-bot.env

+The edited file should then look something like this (not real tokens):

+    TWITTER_CONSUMER_KEY="123abc456cde789fgh012ijkl"
+    TWITTER_CONSUMER_SECRET="456cde789fgh012ijkl123abc456cde789fgh012ijkl123abc"
+    TWITTER_ACCESS_TOKEN="789fgh012ijkl123abc456cde789fgh012ijkl123abc456cde"
+    TWITTER_ACCESS_TOKEN_SECRET="c456cde789fgh012ijkl123abc456cde789fgh012ijkl"

-Test that your tokens are working by using:
+The bot will always start by looking for the file in the current directory and then searching upwards.
+Test that your tokens are
+working by using:

     $ guineabot --test